AzaniaHH/Credit-Worthiness-Project-4/README.md

 ## Data

-After cleaning the data the team reviewed the relationship between certain data factors and the loan status.
+After cleaning the data, the team reviewed the relationship between certain data factors and the loan status.
 The review is documented below.

 <img width="866" alt="Screenshot 2024-12-14 at 7 26 39 PM" src="https://github.com/user-attachments/assets/79c6aec0-23bf-4b96-a818-8334edaab02b" />